 $images = json_decode($article->images);

-// Remove the text after the question mark to try to clean up the image path
+// Remove the query string to clean up the image path

 $image_truncated = strstr($images->image_fulltext, chr(63), true);